ebisLab/Huddle_Landing_Page/README.md

 There is also a `style-guide.md` file, which contains the information you'll need, such as color palette and fonts.

-## Building your project

-Practice using version control by creating your own Github repository for this challenge.
-This has the added benefit of being able to publish it on the `gh-pages` branch at the end.
-Find out more about Github Pages here: [https://pages.github.com/](https://pages.github.com/).

-Also, you could try building this project in a team.
-This is a great way to practice collaborative coding.

 ## Suggested workflow

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps: